tyron20/ip3core/README.md

 This is an application for adding different pitches

 ## Contributors
-* Joshua Barawa
+* tyron Njuguna
 ## Setup/Installation Requirements
-* Clone or download the project from my repo https://github.com/Joshua-Barawa/pitches-IP
+* Clone or download the project from my repo https://github.com/tyron20/ip3core.git
 * Open with pycharm or your prefered IDE
 * Or you can You can view it using this link https://news-today-api.herokuapp.com/